| |

 PREPARE THE DYE BATH

-• Select a pot that can easily fit all of your fabric and have a lid that fits well.
+• Select a pot that can easily fit all your fabric and has a lid that fits well.

 • Fill the pot 1/2 way with water.
 Place the pot on the stove, and bring to a boil.